isabella232/search-promote.en-1/help/c-about-home.md

 ---
 description: You can use Home to view a variety of report widgets that give you a quick overview of your Search&amp;Promote account.
-seo-description: You can use Home to view a variety of report widgets that give you a quick overview of your Search&amp;Promote account.
-seo-title: About Home
 solution: Target
 title: About Home
 topic: Home,Site search and merchandising